-LEAD AND COPPER MONITORING PROGRAM - At least 5 tap water samples collected at customers' taps every three years Substance (with units) Year Sampled Compliance Achieved MCLG Action Level (AL) 90 th Percentile No. of Homes Sampled Homes Above Action Level Typical Source Lead (ppb) 2022 Yes 0 15 <1.0 5 0 Corrosion of household plumbing systems.
-Copper (ppm) 2022 Yes 1.3 1.3 0.233 5 0 Corrosion of household plumbing systems.
+LEAD AND COPPER MONITORING PROGRAM - At least 5 tap water samples collected at customers' taps every three years Substance (with units) Year Sampled Compliance Achieved MCLG Action Level (AL) 90 th Percentile No. of Homes Sampled Homes Above Action Level Typical Source Lead (ppb) 2021 Yes 0 15 7.00 5 0 Corrosion of household plumbing systems.
+Copper (ppm) 2021 Yes 1.3 1.3 0.116 5 0 Corrosion of household plumbing systems.

-REVISED TOTAL COLIFORM RULE - At least 1 sample collected each month in the distribution system Substance Year Sampled Compliance Achieved MCLG MCL Total No. of Positive Samples Typical Source Total Coliform 1 2023 Yes 0 MCL = No more than 1 positive monthly sample 0 Naturally present in the environment.
+REVISED TOTAL COLIFORM RULE - At least 1 sample collected each month in the distribution system Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest Percentage OR Highest No. of Samples Typical Source Total Coliform 1 2023 Yes 0 TT = Less than 5% OR TT = No more than 1 positive monthly sample 0 Naturally present in the environment.
 E. Coli 2 2023 Yes 0 TT = No confirmed samples 0 Human and animal fecal waste.

-NOTE: Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We are reporting the highest number of positive samples in any month.
+NOTE: Coliforms are bacteria that are naturally present in the environment and are used as an indicator of the general bacteriological quality of the water.
+We are reporting the highest percentage of positive samples / highest number of positive samples in any month.

-- 1. The Treatment Technique for Total Coliforms requires that if the maximum number of total coliform positive samples are exceeded a system assessment must be conducted, any sanitary defects identified, and corrective actions completed.
-Additional Level 1 Assessments or Level 2 Assessments are required depending on the circumstances. - 2.
-The Treatment Technique for E. Coli requires that for any total coliform positive routine sample with one or more total coliform positive check samples and an E. coli positive result for any of the samples a Level 2 Assessment must be conducted, any sanitary defects identified, and corrective actions completed.
-The E. Coli MCL is exceeded if routine and repeat samples are total coliform-positive and either is E. coli-positive, or the system fails to take repeat samples following an E. coli-positive routine sample, or the system fails to analyze total coliform-positive repeat samples for E. coli.
+1 The Treatment Technique for Total Coliforms requires that if the maximum percentage OR number of total coliform positive samples are exceeded, a system assessment must be conducted, any sanitary defects identified, and corrective actions completed.
+Additional Level 1 Assessments or Level 2 Assessments are required depending on the circumstances.
+2 The Treatment Technique for E. Coli requires that for any routine sample that is positive for total coliform where either the original sample or one of the repeat check samples is also positive for E. Coli, a Level 2 Assessment must be conducted, any sanitary defects identified, and corrective actions completed.

+3 The E. Coli MCL is exceeded if routine and repeat samples are total coliform-positive and either is E. coli-positive, or the system fails to take repeat samples following an E. coli-positive routine sample, or the system fails to analyze total coliform-positive repeat samples for E. coli.